Home

 About Alex

 I was born in Germany and spent my early childhood in Turkey, but have lived most of my life in British Columbia, Canada.
-For the last couple of decades, when I have an address it is usually somewhere near Nelson, BC.
+For the last three decades, when I have had an address it has usually been somewhere near Nelson, BC, in the unceded territories of the Ktunaxa and Sinixt peoples.
+But in general I am a nomadic soul and have moved about a great deal, racking up many many nights in my tent or under the stars, sleeping in wild places.

-I got the long distance wilderness backpacking bug in the mid 80's and have had a few awesome adventures on foot since then.
-In 2000, I tried cycle touring for the first time; my first overnight trip was several thousand kilometers and lasted from May until September.
-I fell in love with touring and have done a number of tours since, all on the same non-suspension mountain bike (a Specialized Rockhopper).
+I got the long distance wilderness backpacking bug in the mid 80s and have had a few awesome adventures on foot since then.
+In 2000, I tried cycle touring for the first time; my first overnight trip was several thousand kilometers and took me past the arctic circle to Inuvik.
+I fell in love with touring and have done a number of tours since, all on the same non-suspension mountain bike (a Specialized Rockhopper which at some point in our adventures together gained the nickname Red Baron).
+In the summer of 2016 I bought and roughly camperized a mini van (a dodge grand caravan a.k.a. the Silver Pig) which has served as 'luxury' accommodation for a few road/camping trips since.
+I still hope to spend more time exploring the wilds with a backpack and a tent, but I am not aging all that gracefully and arthritis is setting some limits on what I am able to do.

-I work as little as I have to to fund my trips, which are self-propelled or with a mostly self-propelled component.
-I am trained as a survey tech, and for the last few years have worked on and off as a draftsperson for a legal land surveyor in Nelson.
-Over the years I have also driven cab, delivered fliers and catalogues, worked as a guide, and done various other jobs in order to keep going.
+I'm now more or less retired, but even before that I worked just enough to fund my trips.
+I am trained as a land survey tech, and did work in that field a fair bit, but over the years I have also driven cab, delivered fliers and catalogues, worked as a wilderness guide, and done various other jobs in order to keep going.

 alex montage

 I am passionate about hiking and biking, but also about sustainable living in general and about living in a way that at least makes some personal concession to reducing the disparity between the rich and the poor in our global community.
-I try to acknowlege the injustices that have been and continue to be perpetrated by colonialism and the colonialist mentality, and also try to encourage people to celebrate "otherness" rather than using it as an excuse to see certain people as less than human.
+I try to acknowledge the injustices that have been and continue to be perpetrated by colonialism and the colonialist mentality, and also try to encourage people to celebrate "otherness" rather than using it as an excuse to see certain people as less than human.
+As a trans/queer person I have a fairly first hand understanding of marginalization; but I also recognize my privilege as a white person and as someone who has had access to post-secondary education.

-I'm a philosophy and science geek and love reading and thinking about ethics and human nature and how things work in general.
+I'm a philosophy and amateur science nerd and love reading and thinking about ethics and human nature and how things work in general.

 First time in the saddle of a shiny red bike